Rubik Tables and Object Rearrangement: Conclusion and Discussion

-We conclude the work by raising several open questions.
+We conclude the work by discussing several interesting open questions for the readers to explore further.

+\textbf{Solving Rubik Table problems with fewer shuffles.} It is conceivable that a typical Rubik Table problem may not need $2n$ shuffles to solve.
+Given its general applicability, it is interesting to seek algorithms for optimally solving Rubik Table problems minimizing the total number of shuffles.
+Another directly related question to ponder here is the computational complexity of optimizing the number of shuffles; the problem appears to be intractable.
+The same questions can be asked on the labeled Rubik Table problems and other generalizations.

-\textbf{Bound Gap.} Whereas we know that it is not possible to reach $O(nd)$ for \lsr for arbitrary $n$ and $d$, we do not know whether the same is true for \usr.
-In our algorithmic solution, though we achieve $O(nd)$ for arbitrarily large but fixed $\frac{d}{n}$, we have not fully closed the gap.
-In the approach that we have used, the issue is caused by the $2k$ recursive calls.
-The $2$ there is where the $2^m$ factor (in the $O(2^mnd)$ complexity stated in Corollary~\ref{c:usr-d-ge-n}) comes from.
+\textbf{Bound gap.} Whereas we know that it is not possible to reach $O(nd)$ for \lsr for arbitrary $n$ and $d$, we do not know whether the same is true for \usr.
+In our algorithmic solution, though we achieve $O(nd)$ for arbitrarily large but fixed $\frac{\log d}{\log n}$, we have not fully closed the gap for \usr.
+In the approach that we have used, the issue is caused by the $3k$ recursive calls.
+The $3$ there is where the $3^m$ factor (in the $O(3^mnd)$ complexity stated in Theorem~\ref{t:lsr-d-ge-n}) comes from.
+For \usr, we were able to further drop the required number of moves to $O(2^mnd)$ with a much more involved argument than repeatedly applying Rubik Table results.
 Reducing the number of recursive calls may get us closer to closing the small remaining gap between the lower and upper bounds.

-\textbf{Hardness}.
-The question of whether \usr and \lsr are NP-hard to solve optimally remains open.
+\textbf{Hardness of stack rearrangement}.
+The question of whether polynomial time algorithms can be designed for optimally solving \usr and \lsr remains open.
+We conjecture that both \usr and \lsr are NP-hard.
 In this regard, it may be interesting to study the case of constant $d$.
 Whereas the case of $d = 1$ can be readily solved, larger $d$ appears to be challenging.

-\textbf{Utility of Multiple Buffer Stacks} In the current study, we have mainly examined the case of using a single buffer stack.
-We also show that using $\sqrt{n}$ empty buffer stacks allow the resolution of \usr in $O(nd)$ steps, which also extends to \lsr.
-A natural question to ask is for what values of $b \in [1, \sqrt{n})$, $b$ empty buffer stacks would enable solving the stack rearrangement problem in $O(nd)$ steps.
+\textbf{Utility of multiple buffer stacks} In the current study, we have mainly examined the case of using a single buffer stack.
+We also show that using $\sqrt{n}$ empty buffer stacks allow the resolution of \usr in $O(nd)$ pop-pushes without any additional conditions imposed between $n$ and $d$ as required by, e.g., Theorem~\ref{t:lsr-d-cn}.
+A natural question to ask is for what values of $b \in [1, \sqrt{n})$, $b$ empty buffer stacks would enable solving \usr in $O(nd)$ pop-pushes.
+As have been discussed, it is not clear that $\sqrt{n}$ buffer stacks are sufficient for solving \lsr in $O(nd)$ pop-pushes for arbitrary $n$ and $d$, which also warrants further examination.